 The term 'like work' means work which is the same or broadly similar.
 The work does not have to be identical.
 Jobs that are the same or broadly similar should have the same pay, irrespective of whether they are done by a man or by a woman.
 The breadth of 'like work' means that any differences must be of practical importance.
 Apparently dissimilar jobs can be seen as like work, e.g. lecturers of different subjects within the same employment.

-The term 'rated as equivalent' means that a job evaluation scheme taking into account the demands on the employee in terms of, for example, effort, skill and decision making, has rated the roles as being equivalent in terms of grade/value.
+The term 'rated as equivalent' means that a job evaluation scheme taking into account the demands on the worker in terms of, for example, effort, skill and decision making, has rated the roles as being equivalent in terms of grade/value.
 Once a job evaluation has been carried out, the tribunal is bound by it, provided it is not discriminatory.

 In the absence of a job evaluation scheme, a woman (or man) may still argue that her job and that of her comparator are of equal value.
 A woman must show that she has reasonable grounds that the work is of equal value.
 The employer must then put forward their defence to that argument.
 If the defence fails, the tribunal will then commission a report from an independent expert who will evaluate the job, and the tribunal will make a decision based on this evidence.